 Corey Graham Contract Information:

-Signed a four-year, $16 million deal with the Bills in March of 2014.
+Signed a one-year contract with the Eagles in August of 2017.

 To instantly reveal our fantasy analysis of every player – including Corey Graham – simply subscribe now.